A Love Letter to the Neck Pain That Was Never About My Pillow (It Was About My Permission)

 • Guilt over things I couldn’t undo

-• Fear of being wrong or too much or not enough
+• Fear of being wrong, too much, or not enough

 I wasn’t sore from sleeping wrong.